 What we do

 As CAES and UGA Extension's in-house creative marketing agency, our team works with you to create comprehensive marketing and communications initiatives that tell engaging, dynamic stories.
-As UGA's second largest communications team, we provide resources and assistance to CAES and UGA Extension administration, faculty and staff in advertising campaigns, graphic design, logo usage, brand management, marketing and promotional materials, video production, media relations, news stories, publications, social media, digital content and editing.
+We provide resources and assistance to CAES and UGA Extension administration, faculty and staff in advertising campaigns, graphic design, logo usage, brand management, marketing and promotional materials, video production, media relations, news stories, publications, social media, digital content and editing.

 Award-winning campaigns